How to Buy an Investment Property

 A large yard is also a good marker, particularly if you're in an area where kids or pets are common.
 However, some features, like an in-ground pool, may not be appealing to buyers.
 In-ground pools and hot tubs can also pose expensive repair and maintenance costs, so if you're buying a home with one, it's essential that you get a quote from an expert regarding any possible repairs before you close the deal.

-Understanding the area you're in and the demographics of renters or buyers will help you spot the top money-making features for the property you invest in.
+Understanding your area and the demographics of renters or buyers will help you spot the top money-making features for the property you invest in.
 Remember, what you like in a property doesn't necessarily reflect the community, so base your decision on research instead of assumptions.

 4. Lay out your pro forma financials